 Make your home more resistant to disaster

-Find out from your insurance agent what you can do to make your home more resistant to hurricanes, windstorms, and other natural disasters.
+Find out from your insurance agent what you can do to make your home more resistant to windstorms and hail, hurricanes, and other natural disasters.
 You may be able to save by reinforcing your roof, adding storm shutters or buying stronger roofing materials.
 Older homes can be updated to make them better able to withstand hurricane wind and water.
 In addition, consider modernizing your heating, plumbing and electrical systems to reduce the risk of fire and water damage.

 Home Security Improvements